dawn360/Traffic-Sign-Classifier/writeup.md

 ![alt text][images_vis]

+Most of the images seem to have low brightness & contrast.
+The signs in the images also vary in sizes due to the fact that some of the images were taken at a closer shot while others were taken further away.
+Majority of the images have average quality with others appearing to be pixelated or blur.

-A bar chart showing how the frequecy of classes in the dataset
+A bar chart showing how the frequency of classes in the dataset
 ![alt text][labels_vis]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
+Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generate additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to convert the images to grayscale because colors are not really useful for training the model.
 Traffic sign images could be taken with varying lighting conditions which will affect the color on the traffic sign. our model will be inaccurate trying to guess by color.
 So hence strip colors use grayscale